-Silent leadership prides itself on emotional intelligence that brings cohesion into the team rather than arrogance or ego.
+Silent leadership prides itself on emotional competence that brings cohesion into the team rather than arrogance and ego.

 What is quiet leadership?